mwlik/mwlik.github.io/_posts/2025-08-11-reading-youre-files-is-two-flags-away.md

 author: M411K
 ---

-So while I was doing an internal pentest (grey box), I came across this snippet of code:
+So while I was doing some internal source code reviewing, I came across this snippet of code:

 ```jsx
             browser = await puppeteer.launch({